Cerca

 PUBBLICAZIONI

-‘Negotiating Protection: Ottoman-Swiss Relations and the Inclusion of Switzerland into a Diplomatic Germansphere during the First World War’, in The Ottoman Empire and the „Germansphere“ in the Age of Imperialism, edited by Elife Biçer-Deveci and Ulrich Brandenburg, Comparativ, 2022, pp. 349-363.
+‘Negotiating Protection.
+The Inclusion of Ottoman-Swiss Relations in the Diplomatic Germansphere during the First World War’, edited by Elife Biçer-Deveci and Ulrich Brandenburg, The Ottoman Empire and the ‘Germansphere’ in the Age of Imperialism, Comparativ, 2022, pp. 349-363.

 ‘Connecting the two seas.
 Italian and Ottoman diplomacies in the Suez-Red Sea area’, in Italy and the Suez Canal.
 A Mediterranean history, from the mid-Nineteenth century to the Cold War, edited by B. Curli, Palgrave Macmillan, 2022, pp. 247-260.